Kagami/bnw-meow/README.md

 # bnw-meow

-Kawaii single-page web interface for https://bnw.im/ built on top of the great Chaplin framework.
+Kawaii single-page web interface from bnw.im built on top of the great Chaplin framework.

 ## See it in action